okta/okta.github.io/_source/_standards/OAuth/index.md

     > Note: The OAuth 2.0 specification mandates that clients implement CSRF protection for their redirection URI endpoints.
-    This is what the `state` parameter is used for in the flows described above; the client should send a state value in on the authorization request, and it must validate that returned "state" parameter from the authorization server matches the original value.
+    This is what the `state` parameter is used for in the flows described above; the client should send a state value in on the authorization request, and it must validate that returned "state" parameter from the Authorization Server matches the original value.

 ## Custom User Experience